 Why Would Anyone Vote to Leave?

 Put simply EU citizens (including politicians, bureaucrats and everyone) are not sure where exactly this project is headed.
-What began as an economic community has now developed into an increasingly political union that has far reaching powers including defence and foreign policy powers.
-(It can be easily argued that the political ambitions of the community were evident from the very first treaty, the Treaty of Rome, when it spoke of a determination to lay the foundations of an ever closer union of European peoples.
-But the business of the EEC, European Economic Community, was mostly economic and this aspiration was perhaps more about overcoming the legacy of two world wars and creating a more harmonious Europe.)
-It started as an intergovernmental community but appears over the last two decades to be making serious moves towards becoming a federal union.
-Is this move helping to create an ever closer union of our peoples?
+What began as an economic community has now developed into an increasingly political union.
+One that has far reaching powers, including defence and foreign policy powers.
+It can be easily argued that such political ambitions were evident from the first.
+For example when the Treaty of Rome spoke of a determination to lay the foundations of an ever closer union of European peoples.
+But the EEC, European Economic Community, was mostly an economic union.
+And the wording in the first treaty was perhaps more about overcoming the legacy of two world wars and creating a more harmonious Europe.
+It started as an intergovernmental community.
+But more and more it appears to be moving towards becoming a federal union.
+Is this move helping to create an an ever closer union of European peoples?

 In order to facilitate further integration it was necessary to water down the power of individual contracting states to prevent moves toward the next step of integration.
 So over time the national governments lost their veto powers in many areas as more and more policies were decided by Qualified Majority Voting.
-(You can read a little more about that here but it’s important to realise that although countries may have lost the right to veto proposals the EU works on a system of compromise and does try to find solutions that are agreeable to all states.)
+QMV requires a greater majority than simple majority voting.
+A qualified majority needs 55% of member states representing at least 65% of the EU population.
+You can read a little more about that here.
+So unanimity is no longer required for decisions taken.
+However the EU works on a system of compromise.
+And so it does try to find solutions that are agreeable to all states.
 Without QMV it is difficult to imagine that the single market we have today would exist.

 So as you may know already I’m from the Republic of Ireland and we have a constitution.
 If changes or additions have to be made to that document then we the people usually have our say on whether we agree or not with the proposed changes by voting in a referendum.
 Our sovereignty is explicitly enshrined in article 5 of our constitution which states that Ireland is a sovereign, independent, democratic state.
 When, back in the late 80s, our government were set to pass the Single European Act through the Dáil, our parliament, it was successfully challenged through the courts who held that passing the Act necessitated a referendum.
 So, alone among the countries of the EU, Ireland has had to have a referendum for every treaty of the EU that increases their powers.